andrey-stepantsov/mtst-data/README.md

 - "11-12 Girls, 11-12 Boys"
 - "11 Girls, 11 Boys"

+The dash separated pairs are used a file where age groups that span multiple years, while single numbers are used for single-year age groups.

 ## Event column

 The "Event" column contains the name of the swimming event.
 The event names may include various distances and styles, such as "50 FR LCM", "100 BK SCY", "200 IM LCM", etc.